 Here’s a handy tip.
 Use a laser printer so the images won’t bleed if they get wet.
 Once the herbs are dry mix the herbs with the dry tea leaves, coarse salt and some oatmeal.
 Not the instant stuff mind you.
 It’s just not the same.

 Hand stitch around the heart shaped graphic leaving a small opening.
 Fill the tea bags with the herby, salty, oatmeal, tea mix, before sewing closed.
+You can also add some essential oils if you like.
 Trim the tea bag neatly around the stitches.
 Not too close, about 1/2 cm or 2/8″.

 On that special day toss the tea bags into a bath filled with hot water.
 Light some candles and just soak up all those wonderful, sensual aromas.